malbit/qml-arqma/README.md

-qml-xmr
+qml-arqma
 ==============

-Development environment for QML/JS with a mock Qt application that resembles the Monero GUI.
+Development environment for QML/JS with a mock Qt application that resembles the Arqma GUI.

 ![](https://i.imgur.com/YnbWvwI.png)

-Solves the problem of having to wait on monero-gui compiles to see your latest QML/JS changes.
+Solves the problem of having to wait on arqma-gui compiles to see your latest QML/JS changes.

 Included in this repository are:

 - `qml-xmr` - Fork of [qml-livereload](https://github.com/penk/qml-livereload).
-Injects monero-gui related context.
+Injects arqma-gui related context.
-- An example Qt application that uses Monero components.
+- An example Qt application that uses Arqma(Monero) components.

 The recommended way is to use the Sublime Text 3 to edit `app/Mock.qml`, then compile it via a custom Sublime build system.